• Skip to Content

 By the completion of the program, graduates:

-1. will integrate disciplinary knowledge, skills, and dispositions and apply them to professional issues in sport management.
+1. will integrate disciplinary knowledge, skills, and dispositions and apply them to professional issues in coaching and performance science.

 4. will demonstrate the ability to evaluate and integrate best practices for assessing athlete needs and designing, implementing, and evaluating practice plans.